ammynaff/git-push---set-upstream-project7-neighborhood-map-master/README.md

 See the section about running tests for more information.

 ##npm run build
+Creat-react-app builds the service worker after you run npm build.
 Builds the app for production to the build folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.